Cassette Film Scanning

 - Full control over exposure and final image

-If you scan regularly, bringing this in-house saves time and adds control.
+If you scan regularly, bringing this in-house saves time and gives you more control.
 Use our scan film at home vs lab calculator to see when it pays for itself.

 - Start with 35mm